Search

 There is a demand for data scientists with the skills to develop innovative computational intelligence applications, capable of analysing large amounts of complex data to inform businesses decisions and market strategies.

-This course is designed to include the criteria set out by the Chartered Management Institute (CMI) for the CMI Level 7 Certificate in Strategic Management and Leadership Practice.
-It is expected that students who successfully pass the module The Data Science Professional will be eligible to be considered by CMI for the award as an additional qualification.
+This course is designed1 to include the criteria set by the Chartered Management Institute (CMI) for the CMI Level 7 Certificate in Strategic Management and Leadership Practice.
+It is expected that students who successfully pass the The Data Science Professional module will be eligible to gain the award as an additional qualification.

 You will have the opportunity to specialise yourself in a range of topics.
 This includes how you can use machine learning and statistical modelling to extract insights from data (structured and unstructured), the use of generative AI and its applications, the exploration into the latest advancement in deep learning and more.